God

 THE MYSTERY OF GOD

 The Book of Mormon respects John the Revelator.
 Nephi saw the same events as John but was not permitted to write them, for he was told they were reserved for John to write.
-In the Revelation of John he says that the nature of God will remain a mystery until after the Lord comes:
+In the Revelation of John, he says that the nature of God will remain a mystery until after the Lord comes:

 7 But in the days of the voice of the seventh angel, when he shall begin to sound, the mystery of God should be finished, as he hath declared to his servants the prophets.
-(Revelation 10:7)
+(Revelation 10)

-That he was born of a virgin – Mary; that he was raised among men and rejected; then crucified and buried; and on the third day rose again; that he showed himself unto men and ascended into heaven where he now sits at the right hand of God.
+That he was born of a virgin—Mary, that he was raised among men and rejected, then crucified and buried, and on the third day rose again.
+That he showed himself unto men and ascended into heaven where he now sits at the right hand of God.
+The Book of Mormon supports each of these points, for their prophets saw and wrote them.